LadyGracie/LadyGracie/README.md

-- 👋 Hi, I’m Grace Awolaja
+- 👋 Hi, I’m Grace
-- 👀 I’m interested in gaining relevant tech skills and training which will help me careerwise
+- 👀 I’m interested in gaining relevant tech skills and knowledge
-- 🌱 I’m currently learning Data Science on IBM
+- 🌱 I’m currently learning Data Science and Analysis on Coursera, Udemy, and DataCamp
-- 💞️ I’m looking to collaborate and learn more about Data Science
+- 💞️ I’m looking to collaborate and learn more about Data Science and Analysis
-- 📫 How to reach me thisisgraceawolaja@gmail.com
+- 📫 You can reach me via: thisisgraceawolaja@gmail.com

 <!---
 LadyGracie/LadyGracie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.